pursuit-curriculum/unit-front-end-web-development/intro-to-css/readme.md

 ### Lorem Ipsum

 When you build a website, you likely won't have all the text/content yet.
-But as you make the website, you want to ensure that your building looks good and the sizing is correct.
+But as you make the website, you want to ensure that what you're building looks good and the sizing is correct.
 You can include some placeholder text, usually called `lorem` or `lorem ipsum`.
 Within your text editor, you may notice if you start typing `lorem` into an HTML document, you can auto-complete it to fill an element with some lorem text.

-You can also search for `lorem Ipsum generator, which will provide several websites that generate some placeholder text.
+You can also search for `lorem Ipsum generator`, which will provide several websites that generate some themed placeholder text.

 ### Learning as you go

 The basics of CSS are simple to learn.
 However, there are hundreds of properties!
-The best way to learn beyond the basics is to use a search engine and search for what you want to accomplish.
+The best way to learn beyond the basics is to use a search engine and search for what you want to accomplish and look at code examples.
+You will continue to encounter new rules all the time and that's normal with coding.
+Learning from someone else's code is a key skill.

 Rules that you use regularly, you will naturally memorize.
 You will look up the rules you use infrequently as you need them, and that's fine!

 Additionally, while it is easy to add style to a page, adding style well and creating a responsive website is complicated and takes a lot of practice and time.
 Throughout the rest of this course, you will be building web pages and websites, granting you plenty of opportunities to practice and improve over time.